DavesCodeMusings/esptool-vscode/README.md

 You can also query the system on chip and flash ram characteristics.

-## Caveat
-All operations use auto-detect for the COM port, ESP chip model, and flash memory size.
-To avoid problems, you should have only one ESP device plugged in when using this extension.

 ## Requirements
 The host running this extension must have Python 3 installed as well as the esptool module.